Bisotronic/archiduino1284BT/README.md

   This was the previous config method, but everybody, everytime, forget to put it in setup routine, with hilarious (or potentially dramatic) effects.

 **-------------------------------------------------------------------------------------------**

-**HOW TO SETUP THE ARCHIDUINO 1284 BOARD ON ARDUINO IDE**

-#Archiduino folder

-- Close your Arduino IDE.
-- Download this package.
-- Copy it in your *c:\program folder\arduino\hardware* folder.
-- Open Arduino IDE
-- You'll see the Archiduino boards in your board selection menu.
-- Choose proper board (Archiduino, Archiduino 1284, Archiduino 1284 BT)
-- Go invent!

 **-------------------------------------------------------------------------------------------**